vga101/gaiasky/docs/Running-gaia-sky.rst

 Running from downloaded package
 ===============================

-In order to run the program follow the instructions of your operating system.
+If you prefer to run the application from the ``tar.gz`` package, follow the instructions below.

 Linux
 -----